ohaynold/artaf/README.md

 - *tiny_data* is a test dataset of two years and ten aerodromes

 You can add your own configurations to [config/config.yaml](config/config.yaml).

+## Testing

+**This is still a work in progress, to be fleshed out during this week.**

+You can install the packages needed for testing with `./install_test.sh`.
+Then `./run_tests.sh` will run the various function tests we provide and create test results as well as a coverage report.